rasheedonnet/VideoGenAI/README.md

 ```
 # Generate a video with a prompt
-python main.py --prompt "Generate inspiring quotes and explain it with a story" --output "my_video.mp4"
+python main.py --prompt "Generate inspiring quotes and explain it with a story"

 ## Contributing